 A “growth mindset” is the belief that intelligence can be improved with effort.
 This contrasts with a “fixed” mindset which holds that intelligence is a stable trait that can’t be changed.
-Research, most notably by Carol Dweck, suggests that a growth mindset can contribute to better academic achievement (click here for an excellent overview).
+Research, most notably by Carol Dweck, suggests that a growth mindset can contribute to better academic achievement.
 One study,9 for example, measured the growth mindset of 373 7th graders and followed these youth for two years.
 They found that the students with a growth mindset were more likely to report focusing on effort and learning and not giving up in the face of challenges, whereas the students with a fixed mindset were more likely to report giving up easily and ignoring feedback.
 Over time, despite similar math skills at the start of the study, those youth with growth mindsets outperformed their peers.
 This same study tested an intervention which taught growth mindset to a group of students and compared their progress to a randomly assigned control group not receiving the intervention.
 Findings indicated that the intervention prevented the declining grades seen in the control group.
 Thus, growth mindset shows evidence of both promoting academic success and being a malleable trait that—with intervention—can be changed over time.
 Evidence of the ability of interventions to shape growth mindset thus far is limited to those that target this kind of cognitive process.
 Programs are thus advised to keep this caveat in mind when deciding whether to assess growth mindset as a potential outcome.

 Academic self-efficacy refers to youths’ confidence in their performance capabilities related to schoolwork, including not only overall abilities but also their capacity to succeed at tasks (e.g., homework) with perseverance and effort.
 Numerous studies support links between academic self-efficacy and both academic performance and persistence.10,11,12 Efficacy beliefs about a task or activity are thought to influence how an individual will approach that task, including how much effort the individual will invest as well as how resilient he/she will be and how long he/she will persevere when confronting academic challenges.11 In line with these ideas, studies find that, when holding ability constant, students with high academic self-efficacy put more effort into their schoolwork, are more cognitively engaged in school, and use more effective self-regulatory strategies relative to students with lower academic self-efficacy.11,13 Research also points to academic self-efficacy as an important mediator of the effects of knowledge and skills on subsequent academic performance.11 Academic self-efficacy has received relatively little consideration in research on mentoring, although one study indicates that school-based mentoring has the potential to positively influence self-perceptions of academic ability (i.e., how capable one is relative to other students).14